-Most providers offer a 'service' or 'status' checker – either online or through an app – listing known big network issues.
+Most providers offer a service or status checker – either online or through an app – listing known big network issues.

 Your provider is responsible even if they use another company’s network to provide their service to you.

-If your problem cannot be resolved, ask your provider for a ‘deadlock’ letter so that you can refer your dispute to the relevant ADR scheme directly before the eight week mark.
+If your problem is still unresolved after eight weeks, you can complain to an independent Alternative Dispute Resolution (ADR) scheme.
+Ask your provider for a ‘deadlock’ letter so that you can refer your dispute to the relevant ADR scheme directly before the eight-week mark.

 Your provider will tell you which scheme it is a member of, or you can use our ADR checker.

-You may need to explain:
+You might need to explain: